Reminder: Couple Important “Future of Downtown” Presentations – This Evening & Tomorrow Morning

 About Fred Schmidt

-Fred Schmidt is co-owner, with wife and business partner, Shelley Meyer, of Wild About Music Art & Gift Gallery - now celebrating 20 years in Downtown Austin.
-Concurrently he is also CEO of Austin mobile-social online games company, Portalarium.
-Fred resides in a vintage waterfront condo on the "Eau Fore Riviera" (south shore of Lady Bird Lake) with his kayak close at hand.
-He serves as a board member of the Downtown Austin Alliance (DAA) and is a past Vice Chair of 6ixth Street Austin.
+Fred Schmidt is co-owner, with wife and business partner, Shelley Meyer, of longtime Downtown Austin retail stores Wild About Music Art & Gift Gallery (26 years) on Congress Ave, and Toy Joy (29 years) and Austin Rocks (5 years) in the 2nd Street District.
+Concurrently he is also Director of International Affairs at Capital Factory, Austin’s premier incubator/accelerator facility for startups, already located in the proposed new Innovation District in the northeast quadrant of Downtown.
+He has served as a past board member of the Downtown Austin Alliance (DAA), the Downtown Austin Neighborhood Association (DANA), and 6ixth Street Austin.
 He thinks this is one of the best places in the world to live, work and play!
 Disclaimer: The views expressed herein are solely those of the author and do not reflect the positions of any affiliated organizations.